y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 ```

 {: .note }
 Sequencing data is combined after read alignment, rather than at the first step of the analysis.
-This stategy can save computation resource and energy.
-For example, sometime you run the sequencing for your libraries, but found that the data is not sufficent after the analyze.
+This strategy can save computation resources and energy.
+For example, sometimes you run the sequencing for your libraries but found that the data is not sufficient after the analysis.
 You then add extra sequencing data for this library.
-In this pipeline, only new generated data need to be aligned.
+In this pipeline, only newly generated data need to be aligned.

 ## Use pre-analyzed bam file for &Psi; sites detection only